 Talking is learning and it is a teaching tool.
 Use it to your advantage!
-Start your lessons with a question and give students the time to discuss it.
-Make sure to listen in to what they are talking about.
-Then, I usually share out a few things I heard.
+Start your lessons with a question and allow students to discuss it.
+Make sure to listen to what they are talking about.
+Then, I usually share a few things I heard.
 Will you have students not talking about the question?
 Probably.
-But the more often you do this and the more supports you provide (vocabulary to use, sentence starters, partner talk expectations), the more students will be engaged.
+But the more often you do this and the more support you provide (vocabulary to use, sentence starters, partner talk expectations), the more students will be engaged.

 2. Give directions from the same spot in the room each time

 Admittedly, I am not the best at this.
-I will start to give students directions as I am putting Chromebooks away at the back of the room and I have to stop myself.
+I will start giving students directions as I am putting Chromebooks away at the back of the room and have to stop myself.
 I put down whatever I am doing and walk to the front to get their attention.
-You need to be in a spot visible to all students where they can all be looking at you.
-Tell them this is the spot I will be delivering instructions so I need your full attention.
+It is best if you can be in a spot visible to all students where they can all be looking at you.
+Tell them this is where I will deliver instructions, so I need your full attention.
 And practice what the room should sound like when you are doing so.

-For more tips on getting students to follow directions, check out my blog post here.
+For more tips on getting students to follow directions, check out this blog post.